Q&A

 Although not a plaza, the newly planned mixed-use building B along Stadium Street is subject to plans for development of an indoor ballgame facility and rooftop plaza, thereby helping to promote interaction in various sports such as futsal amid extensive use by athletes and the general public.

-Moreover, we will review options for preserving and transplanting the trees located in front of the picture gallery in alignment with the approach applied to other locations.
-Results of such review (number of trees to be preserved and transplanted, etc.) will be made available via the project website and elsewhere.
-Currently, we are exploring the possibility of preserving the large ginkgo tree located in the plaza in front of the picture gallery.
+Moreover, for results of our review conducted with respect to options for preserving and transplanting the trees located in front of the picture gallery in alignment with the approach applied to other locations (number of trees to be preserved and transplanted, etc.), please access this website page.

 Also, what aspects of the current tennis court operations will be carried forward to the new tennis courts?